anshus7007/Connect4-Game/README.md

 # Connect4-Game
 A simple game of connecting four balls.
-The one who connects the balls earlier wins the game...
+The one who connects the balls earlier wins the game..